Lynder063/old-dotfiles/README.md

 ![Screenshot 3](pics/pic3.png)
 *Screenshot 3: Nautilus file manager and Waybar*

-## Introduction

-This setup is handcrafted configuration to provide a seamless and visually appealing user experience based on my liking.
-It includes a curated selection of applications and customizations to optimize your workflow on Arch Linux with Hyprland and other apps.

 ## 📝 TODO
 - [ ] Add kvantum into script and README.md